apollographql/apollo/docs/source/tutorial/local-state.md

 <h2 id="store-initializers">Initialize the store</h2>

 Now that we've created our client schema, let's learn how to initialize the store.
 Since queries execute as soon as the component mounts, it's important for us to warm the Apollo cache with some default state so those queries don't error out.
-We will need to create `storeInitializers` for both `isLoggedIn` and `cartItems` to prevent these two local queries from erroring out:
+We will need to create `initializers` for both `isLoggedIn` and `cartItems` to prevent these two local queries from erroring out:

-Jump to `src/index.js` and specify your `storeInitializers` on the `ApolloClient` constructor:
+Jump to `src/index.js` and specify your `initializers` on the `ApolloClient` constructor:

 _src/index.js_